 Ramsey to guide Arsenal to win

-Arsenal welcome out-of-sorts Newcastle to the Emirates this evening and Aaron Ramsey can steer them to victory.
+Arsenal welcome out-of-sorts Newcastle to the Emirates on Monday night and Aaron Ramsey can steer them to victory.

 - Related Content

 Here we have a game in which making a case for Newcastle is close to impossible.
 Out of form and out of interest, they look there for the taking for an Arsenal side who were ruthless at Hull last Sunday and know that fourth place is very much in their hands.

 Indeed if you are to take on the hosts you do so in the hope that their inefficiencies resurface because there's virtually nothing in the form book which tells you that Newcastle are capable of controlling the outcome of this game.
 Of course, at 3/10 or thereabouts it's quite clear that this is regarded as a home banker by most and the task is to find a way of profiting that offers a little more value.

 Aaron Ramsey looks the most reliable option.
 Arsenal's best player this season made an impressive return to the starting line-up at the KC Stadium, his opening goal again demonstrating how clinical he is in front of goal.
 It seems certain he'll start here and at 2/1 to find the net at any time, he makes plenty of appeal to score his 10th goal of the Premier League season.
 That he's scored in 12 of his 35 appearances for club and country makes the price look reasonable already, but when we factor in how dominant Arsenal are expected to be and the fact he's scored in bunches all season, something much closer to evens would seem more sensible.